 Talking about its third wonder, Bowli is a place where you can watch people entering the structure by seeing their reflection in the water.
 CCTVs of old times, we can say.

-2. Lucknow Zoo.
-Sited at the main centre of the city, where one can view the amazing wildlife creatures; it covers a land of 71.6 acres and earlier known as the Price of Wales Zoo.
-A large number of species can be seen in the zoo and some of them are Black Bear, Lion, Wolf, Blackbuck, Hog Deer and so forth.
-Read more...
+Sited at the main center of the city, where one can view the amazing wildlife creatures; Lucknow zoo covers a land of 71.6 acres and earlier known as the Price of Wales Zoo.
+A large number of species can be seen in the zoo and some of them are Black Bear, Lion, Wolf, Blackbuck, Hog Deer, and so forth.

-3. Rumi Darwaza.
-This magnificent regal arch-type gateway once used to be the gateway for the rich and royals of the time.
+Rumi Darwaza is a magnificent regal arch-type gateway once used to be the gateway for the rich and royals of the time.
 That’s how glorious it was!
 It was constructed to mimic the architectural beauty of an already existing piece in (now) Istanbul.
 The time has nonetheless taken a toll on its epic beauty but its timeless glory still breathes through its brick and mortar.
 Arching the skyline of Lucknow skies, it’s, however, still a glorious badge in Lucknow’s identity.

-5. Ambedkar Park.
 While other architectures draw tourists in with their structural beauty, Ambedkar park makes a mark on its visitors with its biographical collections and also the material that’s been used to construct it.
-Made up of sandstone from Rajasthan, it has a unique copper tinge which casts an ethereal view all around itself, especially if you visit in the evening light.
+Made up of sandstone from Rajasthan, it has a unique copper tinge that casts an ethereal view all around itself, especially if you visit in the evening light.
 And guess what, at the entrance welcomes you a total of 62 cute elephant statues.
 What’s better than that, right?

 Kumbh Mela is one of the biggest religious events that take place in this world.
-It is known to be the largest human gatherings on earth and hence is a unique event.
-Read more…
+It is known to be the largest human gathering on earth and hence is a unique event.

-Organized every year, Lucknow Mahotsav is a 10-day celebration that is loaded up with brilliant exhibitions, delicious cuisines, a few intriguing contests and a ton of enjoyment.
-Read more…
+Organized every year, Lucknow Mahotsav is a 10-day celebration that is loaded up with brilliant exhibitions, delicious cuisines, a few intriguing contests, and a ton of enjoyment.

-Splashing colors, loving hearts; integrating memories, peaceful warmth; these are just some phrases which can be used to describe this happening festival to its very best.
-Read more…
+Splashing colors, loving hearts; integrating memories, peaceful warmth; these are just some phrases that can be used to describe this happening festival to its very best.

 The best time to visit Lucknow is from November to March.
 This is high time if you’re in the mood for some Lucknow tourism and travel.
 During these months, the weather is pleasant and quite sunny.
 The chilly winter nights, however, can be foggy and cold.
 Months from April to July are considered the hottest months in Lucknow and better be avoided.